 The results will tell you how many times someone searches for the phrase on Google, how many people look for this phrase, and what your competition is.

-For example; To write this post, I knew I wanted to write something to help someone starting as a beginning blogger.
-Someone who thinks they can not write.
+For example; To write this post, I knew I wanted to write something to help the beginning blogger.
+Someone who thinks they can not write and is paralyzed by the thought.

-I put the words writing, beginner, blogger into the Jaaxy tool.
+I put the words writing, beginner, and blogger into the Jaaxy keyword research tool.
 Most of these were saturated, and the competition was too intense.
+In other words, most of the keywords I came up with would not allow my post to rank high on the search engines.

-The one that had low competition and high searches were “Writing Tips For A.” That alone does not make sense, so I put a dash at the end of “A” and added a couple of other words to make a good title.
+The one that had low competition and high searches was “Writing Tips For A.” That alone does not make sense, and a title needs to make sense, so I added a couple of other words to make a good title.
 I did not search for the words beginning blogger because I did not want to stuff my post with too many keywords.

 As you write your post-Google will find other words within the writing that will rank, but you don’t have to make all of your title keyword rich.